maxfierke/ui-bootstrap-fontawesome/README.md

 ## Installation

 * Include one of the JavaScript source files under `dist/` in your project.
 If you're unsure, go for `ui-bootstrap-fontawesome-[version].min.js` since that'll be nice and minified for ya.
-Project files **will be** available shortly on **Bower** so you'll be able to `bower install angular-ui-bootstrap-fontawesome`
+It's also available on [bower](http://bower.io/search/?q=angular-ui-bootstrap-fontawesome) so you can `bower install angular-ui-bootstrap-fontawesome`, if that's how you roll.

 * Add `ui.bootstrap.fontawesome` as a dependency of your Angular module: